SITE MENU

 It was founded in 1821 by Walter F. Campbell who originally named it after his wife as Port Ellinor or Eleanor.
 Later this was shortened to Port Ellen.

 Other attractions nearby include the ruins of Dunyvaig Castle which are situated in Lagavulin Bay, not far from Lagavulin Distillery.
-Emergency repairs were carried out in 1998 by the castle's owners (United Distillers) with a grant from Historic Scotland.
+Emergency repairs were carried out in 1998 by the castle's owners (United Distillers) with a grant from Historic Environment Scotland.
 Care should be taken when visiting.
 Once a stonghold and naval base of the MacDonald Lords of the Isles, the castle had a turbulent history - belonging at various times to the MacIans of Ardnamurchan, MacDonalds and Campbells.

 Robert Pollock has produced an excellent guide with diagrams covering the standing stone just outside Port Ellen and another one close to the town at Kilbride.